-26Some sources of taxation - such as some energy taxes, tobacco and alcohol taxes - both raise revenue and correct pre-existing distortions.
-However, the revenue yield of such corrective taxation is insufficient.
+31 The scale of the distortion is often thought to rise with the square of the tax rate.
+Note also, however, that some sources of taxation - such as some energy taxes, tobacco and alcohol taxes - both raise revenue and correct pre-existing distortions.
+But the revenue from such corrective taxes is insufficient to meet the revenue needs of the economy.